-- 1) All participants must abide by and sign the Practicum code of ethics. - 2) Each Fund must adhere to the Investment Policy Statement for that Fund. - Only securities/strategies presented in class are eligible for inclusion in Funds (with exceptions stated in the investment policy statement). - 4) Only designated student traders are authorized to trade assets for the fund.
+- 1) All participants must abide by and sign the Practicum code of ethics. - 2) Each Fund must adhere to the Investment Policy Statement for that Fund. - 3) Only securities/strategies presented in class are eligible for inclusion in Funds (with exceptions stated in the investment policy statement). - 4) Only designated student traders are authorized to trade assets for the fund.
 Trades should only be made during trading hours on the Exchange.
-Limit orders should be used rather than market orders to protect against trading errors. - When a fund team decides to make a trade in an asset, they should e-mail instructions to the trader and copy the course instructors.
+Limit orders should be used rather than market orders to protect against trading errors. - 5) When a fund team decides to make a trade in an asset, they should e-mail instructions to the trader and copy the course instructors.
 Instructions should include a specific description of the asset, the size (in shares) and direction (buy, sell, short, cover) of the trade, and an indication of urgency.
 The fund team must also make sure that sufficient funds are available to cover the trade, and that the trade does not cause the fund to be in violation of the investment policy statement.
 The fund team must also determine that the fund's positions will not trigger UBIT (unrelated business income tax). - 6) Before a short sale, the trader must ensure that our broker has shares to lend.
 It is illegal to execute a short sale without locating the shares. - 7) The trader is encouraged to have a second practicum participant confirm the accuracy of the trade before submitting it to the executing broker.
-Post execution, the trader must send a confirming e-mail to the fund team (and copy the course instructors) confirming the execution of the trade with amounts and transaction prices. - 8) Traders MUST NOT override the trading limits in the trading software. - 9) If the trader is unable to trade the order, the trader or the fund team can ask the instructors to trade the order.
+Post execution, the trader must send a confirming e-mail to the fund team (and copy the course instructors) confirming the execution of the trade with amounts and transaction prices. - 8) Traders MUST NOT override the trading limits in the trading software. - 9) If the trader is unable to trade the order, the trader or the fund team can ask the instructors to trade the order. - 10) Fund teams must present a weekly report of fund valuation, risk, and adherence to the fund's investment policy statement.
+If the fund is found to be out of compliance with the investment policy statement, the managers must bring the fund into compliance on the next day that markets are open. - 11) The fund teams must keep a record of execution costs and analyst performance for periodic reporting purposes.